Founded in our values

 Children pursue extensive investigations of their world, guided by teachers who share their sense of adventure and “amazement”

 To develop an effective curriculum for children, an on-going cycle of observation, planning, documenting and reviewing of our teachings and practice is essential, and in following this process we are better informed to design our curriculum further.
 All planning starts with observing children to understand and give consideration to their individual and group interests, development and learning preferences.

 Our philosophy at Global Sky Education is underpinned by our CLEAR values.
 It is founded upon an image of children as being creative, capable and unique.
 In all we do, we strive to be child centric.
 With families as our principal partner, we pull upon our villages to support each child to explore and discover their world.

 Through active engagement in free play and structured activity, children employ a range of complex networks of abilities, interests and spoken languages.
 Engagement in diverse forms of play fosters the development of a spirit of curiosity, experimentation and discovery with children being supported to develop their thinking and understandings, fine and gross motor skills, language, personal and social awareness, emotional well-being and creativity.

-It sets us apart.
-For us it’s about taking away ‘the proverbial fence’.
-Given our various locations, skillsets, national and international ties, we believe difference is a strength to be celebrated.
+It set’s us apart.
+For us, it’s about taking away ‘the proverbial fence’.
+Given our various locations, skillsets, national and international ties - difference is a strength to be celebrated.
 We pay our respects to the traditional owners of the lands and have embedded Aboriginal and Torres Strait Islander learning and in NZ the respective Maori ways.